tristanlangford/CV/README.md

 ## Tristan Langford

-Junior Full Stack Web Developer

-Currently studying at one of the most discerning dev bootcamps in the world, backed by a 5-year client-facing career doing project management and data analytics in the healthcare sector.
-Experienced in engaging with customers and stakeholders to understand and deliver their requirements.

-### Profile
+I'm a Full Stack developer, looking for opportunites to continue challenging myself, building applications that will challenge the current technologies and benefit consumers.

-After stumbling into a 5yr career in the healthcare sector, I decided to revaluate what I wanted to do with my career, and decided I would make a career out of what I enjoyed doing not matter what that was.
-After teaching myself basic HTML, CSS & JavaScript, I fell in love with the problem solving and constant challenge and achievement, and decided to pursue a career in software engineering.
+Following a 5-year client-facing career in the healthcare sector, I wanted to do a job I not only enjoyed but would make a difference.
+Inspired by the technology focus in the healthcare sector, in early 2020 I found just that in software engineering.

+I have recently graduated from [Makers Academy](https://makers.tech/) (London's leading programming bootcamp), learning best practice, tools and methodologies.

 ## Projects